asahi-xd/sd-edge-tts/README.md

 # sd-edge-tts
 Speech dispatcher module that uses Microsoft Edge's TTS service as backend.

+By default only english is configured, but you can modify ``./speech-dispatcher/edge-tts-generic.conf`` and add any other language.

+Check available languages/voices by running ``edge-tts --list-voices``

 ## Dependencies

 1. **speech-dispatcher** package installed and properly configured (socket activation enabled, etc).